-Malta India: Call Me Crazy, But I Love This Puerto Rican Drink
+Malta India: Call Me Crazy But I Love This Puerto Rico Drink

 When it comes to fostering a taste and appreciation among my kids for all the treats and traditions I enjoyed while growing up in the Caribbean, my wonderful U.S.-born wife is good with all of it.
 All the exotic foods, offbeat traditions, music, folktales; everything!
 Everything, that is, except this drink: Malta India.

 Now, everyone is entitled to their opinion (especially my wife!), but I couldn’t disagree more about Malta India.
-Maybe I’m crazy, but I grew up with this stuff; I loved it then and I still love it now!
+Maybe I’m crazy, but I grew up with this stuff.
+Partly because I was exposed to the Malta India commercials on Puerto Rican television.
+Regardless, I loved it then and I still love it now!

 But, the real question is will you love it, or even give it a try?
 Next time you find yourself stopping off at some convenience store somewhere in the Caribbean, will you go with my gut and pick up a bottle, or will you follow my wife’s advice, and that of most every other soda reviewer anywhere?

-Here are three reasons why you might be inclined to go with “them”…
+Here are four reasons why you might be inclined to go with “them”…

-- Smell: Of course, I don’t think Malta India smells like some old laundry, but it doesn’t smell like roses either.
-It has a strong and very distinctive aroma that’s heavy and very sweet, like a beer in mid-production, which, in fact, is what a malt soft drink is.
+Of course, I don’t think it smells like some old laundry, but it doesn’t smell like roses either.
+This malt beverage has a strong and very distinctive aroma that’s heavy and very sweet, like a beer in mid-production, which, in fact, is what a malt soft drink is.

-- Taste: If you like your soft drinks light and refreshing, then keep walking.
+If you like your soft drinks light and refreshing, then keep walking.
 Malta India is syrupy and ultra-sweet, packing 21g of sugar per each 12oz bottle.
-That’s less than Coke, Sprite and energy drinks like this one, but the thickness of Malta India makes it seem much sweeter, and much more filling.
+That’s less than Coke, Sprite and energy drinks like this one, but the thickness makes it seem much sweeter, and much more filling.